Credential Handling

 Note

-Make sure to assign the correct permissions to the CI_JOB_TOKEN
+Make sure to assign the correct permissions to the CI_JOB_TOKEN.

 For details, see GitLab CI/CD job token.